Altillac

 Altillac (/fr/; Altilhac) is a commune in the Corrèze department in the Nouvelle-Aquitaine region of central France.

 History

-Altillac was the seat of a Viguerie under the Carolingian dynasty.The village's first written mention is in the cartulary of the monastery at Beaulieu-sur-Dordogne a population existed in the Neolithic period attested to by the existence of dolmens in the commune.
+Altillac was the seat of a Viguerie under the Carolingian dynasty.The village's first written mention is in the cartulary of the monastery at Beaulieu-sur-Dordogne but people had existed in the area since the Neolithic period attested to by the existence of dolmens in the commune.

 On 28 May 1942, the regional prefect of Limoges requisitioned land from the Chateau of Doux to create an internment centre for Jewish families.